Stephen Michael Bryant

 Peer Reviewed Publications

-Niven, David, Stephen Bryant, Francesca Gottardi, Yorkow Oppon-Acquah, and Mustafa Sagir (2023).
+David Niven, Stephen Bryant, Francesca Gottardi, Yorkow Oppon-Acquah, and Mustafa Sagir (2023).
 Personal Belief Versus Universal Truth: Religion Rhetoric in Death Penalty Policy Debates in the United States.
 Social Science Journal

 Other Publications